Fully Convolutional Line Parsing: Abstract

 \section{Abstract}

 We present a one-stage \textbf{F}ully \textbf{C}onvolutional \textbf{Li}ne \textbf{P}arsing network (\ours) that detects line segments from images.
-The proposed network is very simple and flexible with variations that gracefully trade off between speed and accuracy for different applications. \ours{} detects line segments in an end-to-end fashion by predicting them with each line's center position, length, and angle.
-Based on empirical observation of the distribution of line angles in real image datasets, we further customize the design of convolution kernels of our fully convolutional network to effectively exploit such statistical priors.
+The proposed network is very simple and flexible with variations that gracefully trade off between speed and accuracy for different applications. \ours{} detects line segments in an end-to-end fashion by predicting each line's center position, length, and angle.
+We further customize the design of convolution kernels of our fully convolutional network to effectively exploit the statistical priors of the distribution of line angles in real image datasets.
 We conduct extensive experiments and show that our method achieves a significantly better trade-off between efficiency and accuracy, resulting in a real-time line detector at up to 73 FPS on a single GPU.
 Such inference speed makes our method readily applicable to real-time tasks without compromising any accuracy of previous methods.
 Moreover, when equipped with a performance-improving backbone network, \ours{} is able to significantly outperform all state-of-the-art line detectors on accuracy at a similar or even higher frame rate.
-Source code \textit{\dai{https://github.com/Delay-Xili/F-Clip}}.
+In other word, under same inference speed, \ours{} always achieving best accuracy compare with other methods.
+Source code \textit{\dai{https://github.com/Delay-Xili/F-Clip}}.\footnote{This paper has been accepted by \href{https://doi.org/10.1016/j.neucom.2022.07.026}{Neurocomputing}.
+This version is same as the Neurocomputing one except the latex template.}